-39. Berrambool Oval Walk.
+- 40. Berrambool Oval Walk.
 Access is from Berrambool Drive, a residential street off Sapphire Coast Drive.
 Park at the oval or reach the start of the track from the traffic bridge over Merimbula Creek.
 There are plans to develop this area by a newly formed group anxious to promote biodiversity.
 Established Landcare plantings provide good bird habitat and older trees overhanging the creek provide roosts for water birds.
 The furthest end opens to the rushes and reeds of tidal Back Lake.
 Azure Kingfisher, Nankeen Night-Heron, Eastern Great Egret, Golden Whistler.
-W.

-40. Spencer Park.
+W. - 41.
+Spencer Park.
 Right on Merimbula Lake this is the best viewing spot for resting waders.
 Even on a wet day they can be viewed from the car!
 Scan the oyster leases too.
 Apart from the cormorants there could be a Striated Heron sitting there.
 Bar-tailed Godwit, Pied Oystercatcher, Eastern Curlew, Osprey, Whimbrel.
-W. P. T. C. B.

-41. Rotary Walk to Bar Beach.
+W. P. T. C. B. - 42.
+Rotary Walk to Bar Beach, now called Djirringanj People's Walk.
 Climb the steps from Spencer Park or drive into Rotary Park, above Spencer Park.
 The 1.5 km walking track leads up and down, at times close to the water, through varied habitat including a pocket of rainforest.
-There are some steep awkward steps and eroded sections, with seats along the way from which to enjoy the view.
+There are some steep awkward steps and possibly eroded sections, with seats along the way from which to enjoy the view.
 The track reaches Bar Beach and a seasonal food outlet.
-Migrating honeyeaters pass over this walk in late April - early May on their northern migration.
+Migrating honeyeaters pass over this walk in late April early May on their northern migration.
+Return to Spencer Park along the new walkway beside the road with pausing spots to view the lake.
 Silvereye, Rainbow Lorikeet, White-headed Pigeon, Topknot Pigeon, Rufous Fantail.
-W. P. T.
+W. P. T. - 43.
+Short Point.

-42. Short Point.
 Here is the outlet for Merimbula Creek from Berrambool.
-For seabirds, walk across the grass to access the headland overlooking the ocean, or wander down to the beach and walk left to Back Lake for roosting birds, then along the lake shoreline north toward Tura and a good walking track to the connecting point for walks from Mirador and Tura Beach, not described here.
+For seabirds, walk across the pathway to access the headland overlooking the ocean, or wander down to the beach and walk left to Back Lake for roosting birds, then along the lake shoreline north toward Tura and a good walking track to the connecting point for walks from Mirador and Tura Beach, see entry no 38 above.
 Red-capped Plover, Bar-tailed Godwit, Australasian Pipit, Little Pied, Pied, Little and Great Cormorant, Caspian Tern, Pied Oystercatcher.
-P. T.

-43 Long Point.
+P. T. - 44.
+Long Point.
 Above the Merimbula Wharf and residential area is Tasman St with a parking area.
 From here walk through regenerating bush to reach Long Point with viewing platform and signage re birds and whales.
-W.

-44. Merimbula Boardwalk.
+W. - 45.
+Merimbula Boardwalk.
 Accessed from beside the main traffic bridge across the lake or via Monaro Street (at McDonald's corner).
 Go up the Monaro Street hill to reach Lakewood Drive then down to the Boat Hire on the western end of the boardwalk, which has the advantage of a coffee stop on return!
-The latter option is where the description provided here commences.
+Here is where the description provided here commences.
 This is an easy flat walk and the rewards can be great.
 Choose a day without a westerly or southerly wind and with a falling or rising tide to provide sandy areas where waders feed.